Survivor – A sziget season 3

 Survivor – A sziget (season 3) is the third season of the Hungarian version of Survivor which was broadcast on RTL Klub from 28 August 2017.
-It is hosted by Bence Istenes.
-The show was brought back to Hungarian television after 13 years.
+Hosted by Bence Istenes, the show was brought back to Hungarian television after 13 years.
 The format is similar to the U.S. version of Survivor and to the Australian Survivor.
 It is broadcast on weekdays at 7.pm.

 There are 17 contestants divided into two tribes called Buwaya and Ibon.
-The winner of the show, the Sole Survivor will get 20 Million Ft.
+The winner of the show, the "Sole Survivor" will get 20 Million Ft.
 Unlike the previous two seasons the winner won't be decided by a public vote, rather with the usual Survivor jury format.
 The winner of the season was Iliász.